-7. Working Woodlands
+7. Economy

+Tree Species

-Tree Species Thetford Forest is predominantly a pine forest; this genus was chosen as both Scots and Corsican pine are particularly well suited to the soils and climate in Breckland; growing fast and producing good quality timber.
+Thetford Forest is predominantly a pine forest; this genus was chosen as both Scots and Corsican pine are particularly well suited to the soils and climate in Breckland; growing fast and producing good quality timber.
 The heavy reliance on pine, particularly Corsican pine, has its downside as Dothistroma Needle Blight (aka Red Band Needle Blight) has now spread across the forest; Corsican pine is particularly susceptible to this disease; Scots pine is also affected but to a lesser extent.
 The effect of Dothistroma is to reduce the number of needles held on the tree and also to reduce the efficiency with which the remaining needles photosynthesize, leading to poor growth and in the worst cases killing the tree but this relatively rare.
 Ongoing research is guiding our silvicultural decisions.
+In the plan area there are around 30ha of longstanding research plantations looking into the productivity of non-pine tree species.
+The pine has historically been particularly productive on the plateaux soils at High Lodge, and in the past straight, premium quality Scots Pine trees have been selected for telegraph poles.

-Over a fifth of the plan area has broadleaves as the main species, occurring in belts and small blocks.
+Just over 10% of the plan area has broadleaves as the main species.
 In addition, some stands have a significant amount of naturally regenerated broadleaf.

-There is a Forestry Commission Research weather station at Thorpe, and a long term European environmental monitoring plot.
+Age Classes

-Age Classes The bar chart above illustrates how past management of the woods has perpetuated the condensed initial establishment phase-resulting in the current limited spread of tree ages.
-Some of the original pine plantings and broadleaf belts remain.
+The bar chart above illustrates how past management of the woods has perpetuated the condensed initial establishment phase-resulting in the current limited spread of tree ages.
+Some of the original pre-FC pine plantings and broadleaf belts remain.
+The largest age group by area is 1920-29 but much of this group cannot be clearfelled as it forms small clumps or belts and they have become prominent landscape features.

 The design brief is to 'smooth' the felling of the second rotation so that the age class distribution becomes more evenly spread over a period of 60 to 70 years.
 This equates, approximately, to a rotation of trees and will move the forest forward on a more sustainable basis.